Kazarman

 Kazarman is the village and capital of Toguz-Toro District, Jalal-Abad Region, Kyrgyzstan on the river Naryn.
 Its population was 11,191 in 2021.

-One source says that "this poor dust-blown settlement in northern Jalal-Abad Region has something of the sinister reputation of a tough mining town down on its luck".
+According to one source, "this poor dust-blown settlement in northern Jalal-Abad Region has something of the sinister reputation of a tough mining town down on its luck".
 The Makmal open-pit gold mine just to the south no longer provides employment opportunities.
 The town is largely cut off in winter when the roads are closed by snow.
-There is a small airport Kazarman Airport, but it currently (2012) is served by no flights.
-The road southwest to Jalal-Abad city normally requires a 4x4 as far as the Kaldama Pass over the Ferghana range.
-Once over the pass the country opens out to the Ferghana Valley.
-The road east through Baetov and Dostuk to Naryn is somewhat better.
+The small Kazarman Airport is currently (2012) not served by any flights.
+The road southwest to Jalal-Abad city normally requires a four-wheel drive as far as the Kaldama Pass over the Ferghana range.
+Once over the pass, the country opens out to the Ferghana Valley.
+The road east through Baetov and Dostuk to Naryn is somewhat less harrowing.

 The village is a base for visiting Saimaluu Tash.